 The Tactical Restoration Plan (Cichowski et al. 2020) has identified physical works (i.e., woody debris removal) that could mitigate shoreline woody debris effects on caribou.
 The Tactical Restoration Plan identifies specific priority restoration areas, and clean-up of woody debris along reservoir and island shorelines is one of the restoration actions for the Whitesail Priority Restoration Area (which is located in the northwestern portion of the TEC range, in primarily low elevation summer range), where caribou movement obstruction during migration and when accessing calving islands has been identified.
 The Tactical Restoration Plan also developed criteria for selecting priorities for such shoreline clean-up.
 Four land-based restoration zones have been identified with highest priority assigned to the eastern most zone where caribou exit Whitesail Lake during spring migration, and shoreline segments and island groups have been delineated and prioritized in relation to use for calving.
-It should be noted that BC MFLNRORD is currently working on establishing a Wildlife Habitat Area (WHA) that will include the Whitesail Priority Restoration Area and this will order to protect caribou calving habitat (Cichowski et 2020, incorporate an al. Roberts 2021, pers. comm.).
+It should be noted that BC MFLNRORD is currently working on establishing a Wildlife Habitat Area (WHA) that will include the Whitesail Priority Restoration Area and this will habitat incorporate order protect caribou calving (Cichowski et al. 2020; an to Roberts, pers. comm.
+2021).